MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-createprocessasusera.md

 The flags that control the priority class and the creation of the process.
 For a list of values, see
 <a href="/windows/desktop/ProcThread/process-creation-flags">Process Creation Flags</a>.

 This parameter also controls the new process's priority class, which is used to determine the scheduling priorities of the process's threads.
 For a list of values, see
 <a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-getpriorityclass">GetPriorityClass</a>.
 If none of the priority class flags is specified, the priority class defaults to <b>NORMAL_PRIORITY_CLASS</b> unless the priority class of the creating process is <b>IDLE_PRIORITY_CLASS</b> or <b>BELOW_NORMAL_PRIORITY_CLASS</b>.
 In this case, the child process receives the default priority class of the calling process.

+If the dwCreationFlags parameter has a value of 0:

-The dwCreationFlags parameter can be 0.
-In that case, the process will inherit the error mode of the caller, will inherit the parent's console and if it is a 16-bit Windows-based application it will run in a shared VDM.
-Also, if dwCreationFlags is 0, the environment block for the new process will be assumed to have ANSI characters (see lpEnvironment parameter for additional information).
+- The process inherits both the error mode of the caller and the parent's console.
+- The environment block for the new process is assumed to contain ANSI characters (see *lpEnvironment* parameter for additional information).
+- A 16-bit Windows-based application runs in a shared Virtual DOS machine (VDM).

 ### -param lpEnvironment [in, optional]